ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/05-huffman-trees.md

 less space than words such as "MUCK", which are composed of relatively uncommon letters.

-::: topic
-#### Table: Relative frequencies of the alphabet

-Relative frequencies for the 26 letters of the alphabet as they appear in a selected set of English documents.
-"Frequency" represents the expected frequency of occurrence per 1000 letters, ignoring case.

  Letter    Frequency    Letter    Frequency
 --------  -----------  --------  -----------